Staff Retention is Difficult

 Employees, who don’t trust their employers are, typically, less engaged, less motivated, and less productive.
 They don’t feel safe in professional settings and may refuse to step out from their comfort zone to express their ideas.
 They become unwilling to take risks and confront their superiors with their opinions.
 Thus, trapping the potential of talented employees in the distrustful atmosphere.

-For a company, lack of trust is highly unfavourable.
+For a company, a lack of trust is highly unfavourable.
 It is simply a waste of powerful human potential.
+Failing to provide an environment that allows the fostering of trust will prevent you from maximising staff retention.

 What motivates employees more than money is a sense of purpose.
 The ability to do something rewarding or to contribute to society in a meaningful way.
 Feeling purposeful will encourage employees to be more engaged.
 This, in turn, will allow the company to exploit and benefit from their full potential.